skynettoday/skynet-today/_pages/about.md

 * Therefore, AI researchers and experts have a responsibility to promote understanding of their field within the general public with accessible writing.
 * There are not sufficient efforts by AI researchers and experts to do this sort of writing, and having a platform such as ours is useful to make this happen more.

+## Why 'Skynet Today'

+We think it's a fun name!
+Part of our mission is to point out the discrepancy between the perception and reality of AI today.
+Often, minor improvements are covered as if they are a portent of the mythical 'Skynet' AI takeover, despite them being nothing of the sort.
+So, we named ourselves 'Skynet Today' to reflect the idea of covering such fears, and of how (un)realistic Skynet really is Today.
+We admit it's a slightly unexpected name given our opposition to needless hype around AI, but trust readers to look beyond the name and see our work for what it is.

 ## Who are you
 The site is currently co-run by two people:
 * [Andrey Kurenkov](http://www.andreykurenkov.com/): the site's creator, lead editor, and occasional contributor of news coverage and editorials.
 Andrey has BS Computer Science and Electrical Engineering degrees from Georgia Tech, and is currently a graduate student at Stanford where he studies and is doing research in AI.
 He likes writing [blog posts](http://www.andreykurenkov.com/writing/) about miscellaneous topics and has [written](http://www.andreykurenkov.com/writing/ai/a-brief-history-of-neural-nets-and-deep-learning/) [several](http://www.andreykurenkov.com/writing/ai/a-brief-history-of-game-ai/) long-form educational posts about AI.